avishaan/codehatcher.github.io/_posts/2017-04-12-swaggerjs-swagger-node.md

     },
 ```

-## Response with sub properties which is an array of objects NOT using reference
+## Response with sub-properties which is an array of objects NOT using reference

 ```json
     "CreatePost": {